 Outstanding finance related to the car

-Some cars being sold, may in fact still be owned by the finance company, not the seller.
+Some cars being sold, may in fact still be owned by the finance company, not the seller and therefore have and Outstanding Finance agreement.
 If the seller has chosen to obscure this information, you could suddenly find yourself paying off their loan for them through a higher asking price.
 Alternatively, you could end up paying a fair asking price only to find out you now have a finance company chasing you for the remaining payments.

 A recorded theft of the vehicle